ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 > data/example_directory_2/sub_directory_2: example_file_3.txt
 > example_file_4.txt

+On windows, you can use the `dir` command or manually explore the structure through the file explored.

 The general upload command is [`dds data put`.](https://scilifelabdatacentre.github.io/dds_cli/data/#dds-data-put)
 ~~~
 dds data put --project "<Project ID>" --source "<File or directory to upload>"
 ~~~

+> NOTE: As of today, DDS can break when there are heavy uploads.
+We are working on fixing it, but on the meantime, we recommned to ZIP files when the uploads are big (Hundreds of files).

  - [ ] TASK: Upload the files in the data folder.
 Remember to change the **project ID** and the **source** from the command above